BiDAlab/UWF4DR-Benchmark/src/prepare_splits/README.md

 The scripts in this directory allow users to:

-- reconstruct the same experimental splits used in the paper,
+- reproduce the same experimental splits used in the paper,
-- starting from the officially downloaded UWF4DR datasets,
+- starting from the officially downloaded UWF4DR dataset,
 - while respecting dataset licensing and annotation redistribution constraints.

-Each script generates CSV files that explicitly define which images belong to the training, validation, and test subsets.

-These CSV files constitute the **sole reference definition** of the experimental splits used throughout the repository.
+In particular, the scripts materialize the experimental protocol by producing CSV files that can be consumed directly by the evaluation code.

 ---